 A simple move from Nazareth to Capernaum increased Jesus’ visibility and gave His ministry a more strategic edge.

 Question: Have you ever experienced a more effective influence simply by relocating?
-You can leave a comment by clicking here.
+To leave a comment, just click here.